-The first Monday in September is Labor Day, a federal holiday in the United States celebrated to honor and recognize the American labor movement and the works and contributions of laborers to the development and achievements of the United States.
+The first Monday in September (September 4, in 2023) is Labor Day, a federal holiday in the United States celebrated to honor and recognize the American labor movement and the works and contributions of laborers to the development and achievements of the United States.
 Canadians also observe it.

-September 6 is also Rosh Hashanah, a Jewish holiday that marks the beginning of the new year.
+September 6 is Rosh Hashanah, a Jewish holiday that marks the beginning of the new year.

 September 11 is Patriot Day, held in honor and remembrance of those who died in the September 11 attacks of 2001.
 2021, marked the 20th anniversary.

 September 12 is Grandparents Day.
 Honor your grandparents on this day.
 And every day!

 September 17 is Constitution Day.
 This day celebrates the adoption of the U.S. Constitution, which occurred on September 17, 1787.

 September 21 is recognized as the annual International Day of Peace.
 Observances range from a moment of silence at noon to events such as peace walks, concerts, and volunteering in the community.

 September 23 marks the start of fall!
 2023’s Autumnal Equinox occurs at 2:50 A.M.
 EDT on Thursday, September 23.
 On this date, there are approximately equal hours of daylight and darkness.

 Traditionally September 24 was the day on which harvesting began in medieval England.
 As the last of the crops are gathered in, there used to be a lovely ceremony called “Calling the Mare” in which the farmers all wanted to prove that they had the best reapers, so they tried to gather in the last of their crops before the neighbouring farmer did.